cujojs/wire/README.md

     * supports easy dijit theming via its `theme` option
 * New [wire/dojo/data](https://github.com/briancavalier/wire/wiki/wire-dojo-data) plugin that supports legacy `dojo/data` datastores
 * [wire/dom](https://github.com/briancavalier/wire/wiki/wire-dom) plugin now supports options for adding/removing classes to `<html>` during wiring.
+* Now using [when.js](https://github.com/briancavalier/when.js) v.9.3 for promises and async handling.
+See also the Deprecated Functionality below.
+* The wire.js core is now **only 2.5k** with Google Closure + gzip!
-* *Limited support* for using wire in a non-AMD setup.
+* **Limited support** for using wire in a non-AMD setup.
 This is intended to aid in transitioning to AMD and CommonJS modules, and *it's unlikely that wire's full functionality will ever be extended to cover non-AMD/CommonJS environments.*
 	* wire.js can now create components using raw constructors in addition to AMD module ids.
 This allows wire.js to create components instances from libraries that haven't yet fully committed to AMD or CommonJS.
-* Now using [when.js](https://github.com/briancavalier/when.js) v.9.3 for promises and async handling.
-* The wire.js core is now **2.5k** with Google Closure + gzip!
+* **Deprecated functionality** - to be removed in v0.8.0
+    * Injecting a reference to the [full current context](https://github.com/briancavalier/wire/wiki/Contexts) via `{ $ref: 'wire!context' }`
+    	* The components in the current context will always be in an incomplete state, and relying on this is potentially dangerous.
+    	* I may consider allowing injecting a *promise* for the current context, which would resolve after the current context has finished wiring.
+    	* If you were using the `wire()` method of a context injected via `{ $ref: 'wire!context' }`, you can use `{ $ref: 'wire!' }` instead, which provides a direct reference to the `wire()` method itself--i.e. it injects a *function* that works just like `context.wire()`.
+	* Many plugin methods received a `wire` parameter that had several promise helper methods, such as `wire.when`, `wire.whenAll`, etc.  These are deprecated in favor of simply using [when.js](https://github.com/briancavalier/when.js) instead, which is provided as a submodule in the support dir.

 ### 0.6.0